USAFA-ECE/ece382/docs/Assignments/lab17.md

 - Collect the data for the wheel speed of 100 rpm via the USB/UART port and discuss the performance of your controller in `Program17_1()`.
 - You may need to change the Serial Terminal buffer size.
 The default is 1000 lines.
 If you need more than 1000 lines, you need to change it.
-The instruction is [here](FAQ:CCS:TerminalBuffer).
+The instruction is {ref}`here <FAQ:CCS:TerminalBuffer>`.
 - Provide the step response of the speed controller with/without the disturbance, which is applied after the speed settles at the desired speed.
 - Provide the input signals (PWM duty cycles) to the robot.
 - You can use any software you like - MATLAB, MS Excel, etc. for figures.
 Your plots must include labels, units, and legends whenever required.
 You should plot the region of interest.
 Use the axis limit functions such as `plt.ylim` or `plt.xlim`.